CojocaruIrina/Dark---Light-Mode/README.md

 # Dark---Light-Mode
-Website that switches between Light and Dark Mode.
+Animated Website that switches between Light and Dark Mode.